thermaldonkey/donkey_bot/README.md

 ### Current priorities

-1. Refactor out the notified channel and messages to not point to my channel specifically
+1. Add tests/documentation
+2. Organize commands into those only the broadcaster can use vs public commands
-2. Restructure `run.py` to be a bit more function-oriented
+3. Codify Twitch IRC message formats to allow the system to be a bit more deterministic
-3. Add tests/documentation
+4. !AFK tweaks to work for anyone (deprecate !back, allow customization of welcome back message)
-4. Add new features and other fun stuff!
+5. Add new features and other fun stuff!

 ### To see donkey_bot in action